timh1975/SoftwareEngineeringPortfolio/week5.md

 ### Comments

 Comments were added to the methods using Visual Studio IntelliSense.
 Doxygen used to create the API documentation.
-[See below for output.](#code-documentation-with-doxygen)
+[See Doxygen section.](#code-documentation-with-doxygen)

 ### Formatting

 Consistant formatting applied thought out application including:

-1. Having opening and closing brackets on the next line and code within these brackets are tabulated
+1. Having opening and closing brackets on their own line and indendent these code sections.
-2. Space between inport, using, and method statements
+2. Space between inport, using, clas, and method statements.
-3. Classes and methods kept short
+3. Classes and methods kept short, applying single responsbility policy.
-4. Statements fit in the lenght of the screen
+4. Statements fit in the width of the screen.

 ### Objects and Data Structures